kim-waters/Treehouse/README.md

 This repo is for all my course files completed through teamtreehouse.com.

-checkout my Treehouse profile -
+checkout my Treehouse profile - helo